 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This erotic romance is a paperback edition that was published by Signet Eclipse on August 3, 2010 and has 339 pages.

-Other books by this author that I've reviewed include Saddled and Spurred, Rode Hard, Put Up Wet, Wrangled and Tangled, Long Hard Ride, Cowgirl Up and Ride, Rough, Raw and Ready, Tied Up, Tied Down, Wild Ride, Branded as Trouble, Shoulda Been a Cowboy, All Jacked Up, Raising Kane, Cowgirls Don't Cry, Chasin' Eight, One Night Rodeo, Casanova Cowboy, Kissin' Tell, Gone Country, Mistress Christmas, Miss Firecracker, Bound, Redneck Romeo, Unwound, Turn and Burn, Hillbilly Rockstar, "Schooled", Wrapped and Strapped, Unraveled, What You Need.
+Other books by this author which I have reviewed include Saddled and Spurred, Rode Hard, Put Up Wet, Wrangled and Tangled, Long Hard Ride, Cowgirl Up and Ride, Rough, Raw and Ready, Tied Up, Tied Down, Wild Ride, Branded as Trouble, Shoulda Been a Cowboy, All Jacked Up, Raising Kane, Cowgirls Don't Cry, Chasin' Eight, One Night Rodeo, Casanova Cowboy, Kissin' Tell, Gone Country, Mistress Christmas, Miss Firecracker, Bound, Redneck Romeo, Unwound, Turn and Burn, Hillbilly Rockstar, "Schooled", Wrapped and Strapped, Unraveled, What You Need, Just What I Needed

 First in the Blacktop Cowboy erotic western series.
 Corralled revolves between a ranch in Wyoming and traveling around to various rodeos.

 This was good!
 James steers a tricky course between the two cowboys.
 Each is determined to influence her into choosing him just as each is determined to play it as fair as possible, leaving Lainie as the bouncing ball trying to be fair with the boys.
 An incredible amount of emotional drama and growing up with an inside look at riding the circuit.

 Corralled actually makes a pretty good play-by-play for any man interested in finding out how to appeal to a woman.